NVIDIA/warp/README.md

 ## Running Examples

-The `examples` directory contains a number of scripts that show how to use the API.
+The `examples` directory contains a number of scripts that show how to implement different simulation methods and how to use the Warp API.
 Most examples will generate USD files containing time-sampled animations in the ``examples/outputs`` directory.
 Before running examples users should ensure that the ``usd-core`` package is installed using:

     pip install usd-core